By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Words: 462|Page: 1|3 min read

-However, slow growth recovery in advanced and emerging economies and tightening of financial markets in the developed economies may continue to negatively affect export demand and curtail FDI inflows to Africa.
-Public debt levels are sustainable, but remain high, calling for the need to invest funds borrowed into productive sectors to generate returns that could allow timely repayment and enhance the countries’ growth prospects.
-Some countries may also face problems in repaying their debts as they are caught in an environment of low growth prospects, widened fiscal deficits, weaker currencies, and lower export revenues.
+However, slow growth recovery in advanced and emerging economies and the tightening of financial markets in developed economies may continue to negatively affect export demand and curtail FDI inflows to Africa.
+Public debt levels are sustainable but remain high, calling for the need to invest borrowed funds into productive sectors to generate returns that could allow timely repayment and enhance the countries’ growth prospects.
+Some countries may also face problems in repaying their debts as they are caught in an environment of low growth prospects, widened fiscal deficits, weaker currencies, and lower export revenues (Smith, 2019).

 Mobilizing finance to support the private sector in Africa cannot be overstated.
-Promoting financial markets development, that harnesses domestic resources for long-term development, is accessible in an inclusive way to the range of economic actors would be a significant contribution to improving the capacity of Africa’s private sector to participate in Africa’s industrialization and value chains development.
-At the regional and continental levels, harnessing cross-border financial flows from Africa’s Diaspora that remains a consistent source of external inflows could be crucial for the continent’s development.
-Initiatives to enhance the use of remittance channels, cutting the associated costs and mobilizing remittances for investment purposes, could help channel the Diaspora’s finance into industrialization process of African economies.
+Promoting the development of financial markets that harness domestic resources for long-term development and are accessible in an inclusive way to a range of economic actors would significantly contribute to improving the capacity of Africa’s private sector to participate in Africa’s industrialization and value chain development.
+At the regional and continental levels, harnessing cross-border financial flows from Africa’s Diaspora, which remains a consistent source of external inflows, could be crucial for the continent’s development.
+Initiatives to enhance the use of remittance channels, cut the associated costs, and mobilize remittances for investment purposes could help channel the Diaspora’s finance into the industrialization process of African economies (Adams, 2022).

 It is also important to stress that our continent will have to actively promote all viable means of domestic as well as foreign resource mobilization.
-This includes harnessing excess liquidity at banking sector for development (particularly in long- term development projects), stemming illicit financial flows out of Africa, tackling tax evasion, and challenging transfer mispricing.
+This includes harnessing excess liquidity in the banking sector for development (particularly in long-term development projects), stemming illicit financial flows out of Africa, tackling tax evasion, and challenging transfer mispricing.
+By doing so, Africa can strengthen its economic foundation and ensure sustainable growth for the future ("Economic Strategies for Africa," 2023).

 Browse our vast selection of original essay samples, each expertly formatted and styled